Hierarchy of evidence: GRADE

 The GRADE approach (Grading of Recommendations Assessment, Development and Evaluation) is a method of assessing the certainty in evidence (also known as quality of evidence or confidence in effect estimates) and the strength of recommendations.
 The GRADE began in the year 2000 as a collaboration of methodologists, guideline developers, biostatisticians, clinicians, public health scientists and other interested members.

 Over 100 organizations (including the World Health Organization, the UK National Institute for Health and Care Excellence (NICE), the Canadian Task Force for Preventive Health Care, the Colombian Ministry of Health, among others) have endorsed and/or are using GRADE to evaluate the quality of evidence and strength of health care recommendations.
 (See examples of clinical practice guidelines using GRADE online).

-GRADE rates quality of evidence as follows:
+GRADES rates quality of evidence as follows:

 Guyatt and Sackett

 In 1995, Guyatt and Sackett published the first such hierarchy.

 Greenhalgh put the different types of primary study in the following order: